 Affordable Options if You Don’t Have Insurance

-If you’ve ever tried searching online for therapy with no insurance, you might have felt overwhelmed at the results you got back.
-With so many options to choose from, how do you know which resources for low-cost or no-cost therapy are right?
+If you’ve ever tried searching online for therapy with no insurance or health plan, you might have felt overwhelmed by the results you got back.
+With so many mental health service options to choose from, how do you know which resources for low-cost or no-cost therapy are right?
 We’ve narrowed down the choices so you can find the best route to take from the start.

 One of the ways to access affordable therapy without insurance is through a sliding scale fee.
-Thankfully, many therapists today offer services on a sliding scale, which means your cost is based on your income or ability to pay.
+Thankfully, many therapists today offer sliding scale therapy, which means your cost is based on your income or ability to pay.